smjuni/Digital-Marketing---Non-Profit-Donation-Ecommerce-Transaction-Analysis/README.md

 ## Results and Recommendations

 1. "Supplies" donations are the biggest contributor to donation revenue ($135.6K) and the most frequent donation group (351/666).
-Supplies are very important to the shelter to generate donation revenue.
+"Supplies" cause group is very important to the shelter to generate donation revenue.
 I would recommend keeping this cause as an 'always' on marketing tactic as a complement to specific drive campaigns (eg. Family Spotlight, Emergency messaging).

 2. The average donation is highest for one-time donations, demonstrating that donors are more generous with non-recurring gifts.
 Depending on the shelter's needs at the time, One-time donation marketing campaigns can be utilized to boost instant revenue, for emergencies or an influx of animals in care.